trapexit/mergerfs/mkdocs/docs/config/passthrough.md

 `root` as currently only `root` is allowed to leverage the kernel feature.

-**NOTE:** If a file has been opened and passthrough enabled, while that file is open, if another open request is made `mergerfs` must also enable `passthrough` for the second open request.
+**NOTE:** If a file has been opened and `passthrough` enabled, while that file is open, if another open request is made `mergerfs` must also enable `passthrough` for the second open request.
 This is a limitation of how the passthrough feature works.
+Though there is no known usecase where this is useful.

+**NOTE:** In order to add `passthrough` feature to `mergerfs` it was necessary to remove the "feature" where mergerfs could open the same file on different branches.
+Such as using `func.open=rand` and having multiple files at the same relative path across different branches.
+This "feature" was very very rarely used and it was impossible to support `passthrough` without changing the behavior.

 ## Alternatives